profmaad/option-pricer-app/README.md

 Web-based user interface for the OpenCL option pricer

-This is a set of components to provide a user interface for the OpenCL option pricer at TODO.
+This is a set of components to provide a user interface for the OpenCL option pricer at https://github.com/profmaad/opencl-option-pricer.

 The UI is based on [ember.js](http://emberjs.com/), also using the following components:
 * [Bootstrap](http://getbootstrap.com/)